Person shot in Foxton: Armed offender on loose, schools in lockdown

 A spokesperson said they had a call from police and were asked to going into lockdown due to the armed offender.

-A St John spokeswoman said the service received a call to an incident on Wharf St in Foxton at 11.22am.
+A St John spokeswoman said the service received a call to an incident in Foxton at 11.22am.

 "We currently have two ambulances on scene," she said.